RhettSkelton/handbook/_pages/software-tools/zoom.md

 [General instructions.](https://support.zoom.us/hc/en-us/articles/201362613-How-Do-I-Host-A-Video-Meeting-)

-### For meetings longer than 40 minutes
+### Meetings longer than 40 minutes or over 500 attendees

 You can check [your Zoom profile](https://gsa.zoomgov.com/profile) to see your user type and meeting capacity.
-[Submit a Service Now request](https://gsa.servicenowservices.com/sp?id=sc_cat_item&sys_id=ee54c0881b665410b1f620eae54bcbc7) to be upgraded to a [Licensed user](https://support.zoom.us/hc/en-us/articles/201363173-Account-Types#usertype).
+If you need to be upgraded to a Pro or Webinar account (even for a short period), [Submit a Service Now request](https://gsa.servicenowservices.com/sp?id=sc_cat_item&sys_id=ee54c0881b665410b1f620eae54bcbc7) to be upgraded to a [Licensed user](https://support.zoom.us/hc/en-us/articles/201363173-Account-Types#usertype).
+In the comments of the Service Now request, you should include a business justification and your event-specific details: Host; Webinar Size; Time of event; Time Zone; Date; and Name of Webinar.

 ## Rules